BMW M4: Packages and Add-Ons

-Other additional options as a retrofit were LCI rear lights and Big Brake Carbon Kit, M Performance Exhaust System which all could be bought and fitted by BMW.
+Other additional options as a retrofit were LCI rear lights, the Carbon Ceramic Brake Retrofit Kit, and M Performance Exhaust System which all could be bought and fitted by BMW.

-Second generation (G82/G83; 2021)
+Second generation (G82/G83; 2020)

-The second iteration of the BMW M4 (codenamed G82) is a largely based on the standard 4 Series (G22 generation), which was previewed by the BMW Concept 4.
+The second iteration of the BMW M4 (codenamed G82) is largely based on the standard 4 Series (G22 generation), which was previewed by the BMW Concept 4.
 It is a high performance version of the standard G22 4 Series.
 Prototypes of the BMW M4 have been seen tested on the Nürburgring beside the G80 BMW M3.
 The first units were assembled in November 2020, with global deliveries starting in early 2021.